What to Bring When You Go Paddling for the First Time

 Preparation will vary depending on the type of stand-up paddleboard you're using, so before packing anything, inspect your board to see if there are any problems or defects that need to be addressed.
 You should always include a pump (if you have an inflated paddle board), spare fins, and even a repair kit.

 Paddle boarders should always wear a life jacket when on the water to ensure their own safety.
 Even if you're a proficient swimmer, you should wear one because of the ever-changing weather and other things that may threaten your safety.
 We have no control over it, but being in open water means that there will be unexpected weather changes or situations that could put you in danger.
 We therefore strongly advise everyone, even skilled paddle boarders, to wear a life jacket at all times.
+At the same time, it is always the best idea to bring your phone with you, so you can stay connected and call for help when needed.
+There have been many cases that people needed help to get back to the shore or figure out directions.

 - SUP Leash